cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 ### 11. Setting up the second server

-We're going to create a carbon copy of the first server so that we can load balancer between two instances.
+We're going to create a carbon copy of the first server so that we can load balance between two instances.

 Follow steps 4 to 10 again to make a second instance.
 You can give your next instance a name such as **api-server-002**